-(3) China, France, the United Kingdom, Russia, the United States, Pakistan, and India currently reprocess for military reasons as well as for nuclear power plant purposes.
+(3) China, France, the United Kingdom, Russia, the United States, Pakistan, and India currently reprocess, or have reprocessed in the past, for military reasons as well as for nuclear power plant purposes.

 (4) China plans direct placement of its used CANDU fuel in a repository.
 Some LWR fuel is planned to be reused in its CANDU reactors.